This post may contain affiliate links. Please read our disclosure policy.

 I had 5 egg yolks left from my last batch of Swiss Meringue Buttercream, which could only mean one thing, ICE CREAM!!
 I don’t like to play favorites but right now this peanut butter custard ice cream with Reese’s throughout is my favorite!

 It’s so rich and creamy and it tastes just like Reese’s peanut butter cup filling, which we all know is my favorite part!
+I love a good chocolate and peanut butter combo, as you very well know from my peanut butter chocolate chip cookies!

 And this no-bake Nutter Butter crust is just the right amount of soft and the perfect compliment to the peanut butter ice cream.
 And to think it almost didn’t happen because I ate the majority of the bag of Nutter Butters…what was I saying about needing to diet?…